 The man then said: “Would you sell me your sweet potatoes?”
 Then the man dumped his bag containing all his silver on the ground.

-Wang had never seen so many pieces of silver in his life, so he traded his bag of sweet potatoes for all the silver.
+Wang had never seen so many pieces of silver in his life, so out of greed he traded his bag of sweet potatoes for all the silver.
 In fact, Wang was afraid that the father and son might regret it, so he sped up his pace after leaving them.

 A few days later, Wang could no longer walk because he was hungry and could not buy anything to eat on the way.
 The father and son who bought his sweet potatoes soon caught up with him.
-Wang looked at the man and his bag of sweet potatoes and began to regret the deal.
+Wang looked at the man and his bag of sweet potatoes and began to regret the deal he had made out of greed.
 He wanted to buy back the sweet potatoes, but the man refused to sell them no matter what.
 Wang fell to the ground in disappointment, clutching his silver, and died of hunger.

 Wang went to see the King of Hell who said: “I wanted to give you a chance to get rich, but I never thought it would cost you your life.
 It really is true that birds die for food, but people die for money.”